six2dez/reconftw/README.md

   - github-endpoints.py (GITHUB_TOKEN env var)
   - favup (shodan init SHODANPAIDAPIKEY)
 - This script uses dalfox with blind-xss option, you must change to your own server, check xsshunter.com.

-## Installation

-Run ./install.sh and it will install all the tools needed.

 ## Usage examples